rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

     mv stdin_fastqc.html combined_fastqc.html
     mv stdin_fastqc.zip combined_fastqc.zip

 In the output folder(s) an HTML file is created for each FASTQ file (or 1 file in the case of the combined approach above).
 When you open these HTML files in your browser you can look over a number of quality metrics (a number of the metrics do not give useful results due to the nature of 16S sequencing, read more [here](https://github.com/mlangill/microbiome_helper/wiki/Sequence-QC)).
-The most informative metric for our purposes is the "Per base sequence quality", which shows the Phred quality score distribution along the reads.
+The most informative metric for our purposes is the "Per base sequence quality", which shows the Phred quality score -- a measure based on the probabilities of base-calling errors by the sequencer -- distribution along the reads.
 Generally these distributions are skewed lower near the 3' read ends.
 Also, since all reads have the same forward primer sequence there is no variation at the first few positions, as in the below image for all of the stitched FASTQs combined:

 ![](https://www.dropbox.com/s/0xdtcs05q1sfev1/combined_fastqc.png?raw=1)